What is Insomnia? Defining on the basis of symptoms and duration

 Dietary Habits

-- Avoid consumption of ‘stimulant’ substances after 5 pm like coffee (caffeine), tea, chocolates, high sugar drinks and nicotine (smoking/chewing tobacco) as these prevent you from falling asleep.
+- Avoid consumption of ‘stimulant’ substances after 5 pm like coffee (caffeine), tea, chocolates, high sugar drinks, and nicotine (smoking/chewing tobacco) as these prevent you from falling asleep.

 - Alcohol: Though that occasional glass of wine or alcoholic drink relaxes you and gives you good sleep, chronic consumption of alcohol can actually interfere with sleep quality and cause more waking in the night (disturbed sleep).
 It is best for people suffering from chronic insomnia to try and give up on alcohol, however, if for social reasons, you do want to continue having alcohol, then –